How to Repair Bad Credit: 11 EZ Steps to Fix a Bad Credit Score

 Imagine a credit card company said you could have $1,000 in available credit and you used $350 of that, your credit utilization would be at 35% which is right around the maximum that you would want to take it.
 I always recommend that you never exceed this number and if you do, you bring it back down as fast as you can.
 When you reduce your utilization your credit score goes up fairly quickly.

-Having a high credit utilization, or using a large amount of your available credit, can have a negative impact on your credit score.
-This can indicate to lenders that you may be overusing your credit and that you may be at risk of becoming overwhelmed by debt.
 On the other hand, having a low credit utilization, or using a small amount of your available credit, can have a positive impact on your credit score.
 This can indicate to lenders that you are managing your credit responsibly and that you are not relying too heavily on borrowing.

 To maintain a good credit score, it is important to keep your credit utilization low.
 One way to do this is to pay down your debts as quickly as possible.
 Another way is to increase your credit limits, which will help lower your credit utilization.
 Keep in mind that it is important to use credit responsibly, even if you have a low credit utilization.
 This means paying your bills on time and not taking on more credit than you can handle.